Pfizer to buy Hospira for $15 billion to bolster hospital products

-Pfizer Inc (PFE.N) said it would buy Hospira Inc HSP.N for about $15 billion (10 billion pounds) to boost its portfolio of generic injectable drugs and copies of biotech medicines.
+Pfizer Inc (PFE.N) said it would buy Hospira Inc HSP.N for about $15 billion to boost its portfolio of generic injectable drugs and copies of biotech medicines.

 Pfizer is known for prescription medicines like impotence treatment Viagra and Lyrica for nerve pain, but many of its biggest brands, including cholesterol treatment Lipitor and painkiller Celebrex, have lost patent protection and are facing cheaper generics.
 The company needs new products to keep its earnings growing.